aaSemble/python-aasemble.django/docs/API.md

 ### Base URL:
 The base URL is `https://aasemble.com/api/v1`.
 So, when it says `/sources` below, the full URL would be `https://aasemble.com/api/v1/sources`.
 Although the path has `v1` in it, the API has not yet been frozen.
 Once the first revision is relatively stable, we'll tag it `v1` and hope to maintain the API over time.

+## Authentication
+In order to authenticate with the API, you need to pass a HTTP header: `Authorization: Token abcdef123456789` where `abcdef123456789` should be replaced with your personal API token.

+## Data model
 There are currently 7 data types:
 * Sources
 * Repositories